AhmedNaleba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new-owner - Script to change ownership of a file 4-empty - Script that breates an empty file hello 5-execute - script that adds execute permission to the owner of the file hello
+3-new-owner - Script to change ownership of a file 4-empty - Script that breates an empty file hello 5-execute - script that adds execute permission to the owner of the file hello 6-multiple-permissions -  script that adds execute permission to the owner and the group owner, and read permission to other users,hello